ds12a/blog/_posts/2022-05-24-The-March-Of-The-Final-Exams.md

 ## Conclusion

-Let $d$ be the number of days before exams begin.
-Let $P$ represent my panic level, measured as the percent of my sanity that I have lost as a result.
+Let \(d\) be the number of days before exams begin.
+Let \(P\) represent my panic level, measured as the percent of my sanity that I have lost as a result.
 Then, we have

 $$ P(d) = {100 \over d} $$